lemunozm/service-io/README.md

 `service-io` is a library to build servers that offering services with really little effort.

-1. Choose an input method
+1. Choose an input connector.
-2. Choose an output method.
+2. Choose an output connector.
 3. Choose your services.
 4. Run it!